Program Description

 Key Definitions:

-- Attrition Rate is defined as the number of students who entered the third semester of the MLT Program and subsequently completed the program within the next year.
+- Graduation Rate Outcome is defined as the number of students who entered the third semester of the MLT Program and subsequently completed the program within the next year.

 The MLT program at Southeastern Community College is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119 (Phone: 773-714-8880).